 - Fruits - A simple cherry on top, fresh strawberries or swirls of compote...
 In the Summer, try our Cherry Vanilla Ice Cream that is made using this recipe!

-- Fudges, Sauces & Syrups - Gooey caramels, decadent fudge sauces or flavorful syrups!
+- Fudges, Sauces & Syrups - Gooey Homemade Caramel Sauce, decadent fudge sauces or flavorful syrups!
 Try this ice cream with a drizzle of our Peach Syrup, Plum Syrup, or even our tart and tangy Rhubarb Syrup!

 - Cookies & Brownies - Nothing compliments a baked good like a scoop of vanilla!
 Use this recipe for brownie sundaes, skillet cookies or even ice cream sandwiches!

 - Cakes & Pies - Bring your homemade vanilla ice cream to your next birthday celebration or serve a scoop on a warm slice of pie!
-(It's glorious on this Homemade Peach Mango Pie!)
+(It's glorious on this Dutch Apple Pie with Brown Butter Crumble!)

 Check out these other homemade dessert recipes!